-Most scholars and practitioners agree that there is no mechanism for enforcement of ICS awards under the ICSID Convention.77 Article 54(1) of the ICSID Convention provides that each contracting State must recognize an award rendered pursuant to this Convention as binding and enforce the pecuniary obligations imposed by that award within its territories.
+Most scholars and practitioners agree that there is no mechanism for enforcement of ICS awards under the ICSID Convention.
+Article 54(1) of the ICSID Convention provides that each contracting State must recognize an award rendered pursuant to this Convention as binding and enforce the pecuniary obligations imposed by that award within its territories.
 For enforcement under the ICSID Convention, the award must have resulted from arbitration proceedings conducted in accordance with the ICSID Convention and ICSID Rules.
-The two-tier structure and appeal mechanism under the ICSID Convention, which expressly forbids any appeal.78
+The two-tier structure and appeal mechanism under the ICS are clearly not compatible with Article 53(1) of the ICSID Convention, which expressly forbids any appeal.